-BJS maintains several national data collections, covering federal, state, and local law enforcement agencies and special topics in law enforcement.
-Data are typically collected directly from law enforcement and related agencies, including crime laboratories, police departments, sheriff’s offices, and training academies.
+BJS maintains several national data collections covering federal, state, and local law enforcement agencies and special topics in law enforcement.
+Data are typically collected directly from law enforcement and related agencies, including crime laboratories, police departments, sheriffs' offices, and training academies.
+The most recent tool to access incident-based data on crimes recorded by law enforcement is the Law Enforcement Agency Reported Crime Analysis Tool (LEARCAT).

 Most data collections are conducted every 2 to 4 years and report aggregate findings.
 From these collections, BJS publishes national estimates for personnel, equipment, operations, policies, budgets, and job functions across agencies.